jnozzi/cocoadev.com/markdown/BindingToArrayElement.md

-Could someone explain to me how to use cocoa bindings to bind a set of General/NSTextFields to individual Elements of an General/NSArray?
+Could someone explain to me how to use cocoa bindings to bind a set of NSTextFields to individual Elements of an NSArray?
 Ive tried a few ways with no luck.

 Thanks

 ----

-What do you mean by "a set of General/NSTextFields" ?
+What do you mean by "a set of NSTextFields" ?
 If it's just a nib with multiple text fields, no can do.
-The General/NSTextField's value binding needs a General/NSString.
+The NSTextField's value binding needs a NSString.

-This is simple if you can bind against a General/NSDictionary instead.
+This is simple if you can bind against a NSDictionary instead.

 ----

-Yeh, it was set of text fields in a nib, how would you do this with an General/NSDictionary?
+Yeh, it was set of text fields in a nib, how would you do this with an NSDictionary?
 Which controller should I Use and what would be the method of binding to one object in the dictionary (keypath?).
 Cheers for your help.

 ----

-Use the General/NSObjectController and bind to the General/NSTextField's value binding.
+Use the NSObjectController and bind to the NSTextField's value binding.
 Yes, you'd use the keypath to differentiate between objects in the dictionary.

 Also, check this out if you haven't already: http://www.cocoadevcentral.com/articles/000080.php